 - Spices.
 Bay leaf, thyme, marjoram, oregano, salt, and pepper.

 - White Vinegar.
 The vinegar used in this recipe is distilled white vinegar, the normal and most affordable vinegar you’ll see in the supermarket.
 You don’t need wine or apple cider vinegar .
 If you want the authentic flavor of pickled peppers, use white vinegar.

-The next step is to put the oil in a glass, stainless steel or cast iron pot.
+The next step is to put the oil in a glass, stainless steel, or cast iron pot over high heat.
 When it starts to heat up, add the carrots and sauté for a few minutes, then add the onion, garlic, and jalapeno peppers.
 It is important that the vegetables are not browned, the only thing we are looking for is to sauté them a little.